 A high number of ACEs is correlated with the increased likelihood that a person will be the victim of intimate partner violence or sexual violence in adulthood.
-Findings from multiple studies using the ACEs metric reinforce the notion that adverse childhood experiences are risk factors with potential to negatively impact the wellbeing of both children and parents.
+Findings from multiple studies using the ACEs metric reinforce the notion that adverse childhood experiences are risk factors with potential to negatively impact the well-being of both children and parents.

-The three types of adverse childhood experiences studied were Abuse (physical, emotional. sexual), Neglect (physical, emotional and Household Dysfunction (mental illness. incarcerated relative, domestic violence. substance abuse. divorce).
+The three types of adverse childhood experiences studied were Abuse (physical, emotional, sexual), Neglect (physical, and Household Dysfunction emotional) (mental illness, incarcerated relative. domestic violence. substance abuse. divorce).
 In some cases, such as the ACEs Abuse and Neglect categories, adverse childhood experiences describe the direct activity that can bring children into child welfare systems.
-In other cases. particularly in the Household Dysfunction ACEs category, the adverse experiences can be considered risk factors or 'drivers' associated with family dysfunction that can contribute to potential child abuse and/or For example, the Household neglect.
-Dysfunction categories of mental illness and substance abuse are often cited as 'drivers' associated with a child's entry into child welfare system.7
+In other cases, particularly in the Household Dysfunction ACEs category, the adverse experiences can be considered risk factors or 'drivers' associated with family dysfunction that can contribute to potential child abuse and/or For example, the Household neglect.
+Dysfunction categories of mental illness and substance abuse are often cited as 'drivers'

+associated with a child's entry into child welfare system.5

-Poverty is another major contributor or 'driver' into the child welfare system, particularly for child neglect which makes up 72 percent of substantiations in California.8
+Poverty is another major contributor or 'driver' into the child welfare system, particularly for child neglect which makes up 72 percent of substantiations in California.6

-Addressing poverty as a major risk factor of child neglect is a promising practice and policy.9 The need to address poverty as a prevention strategy is particularly relevant for California.
+Addressing poverty as a major risk factor of child neglect is a promising practice and policy.7 The need to address poverty as a prevention strategy is particularly relevant for California.
 Approximately half (49.9%) of California's children live in or near poverty.
 In 2013, children under 5 years of age had higher poverty rates than older children (27.2% vs. 24.1%).
 The poverty rates are disproportionate for minority children (see Figure 3).
-The poverty rate for Hispanic children (34.6%) was more than double that of Asian (15.6%) and white (12.2%) children in California.
-The poverty rate among African American children was also high Poverty is present even with (23.3%). working family members.
-In California, 80.7 percent of poor children live in families with at least one adult working.